Top 10 Digital Marketing Trends in 2021

 3. Marketing Automation

 Automation can be easily integrated into many steps in your marketing process.
-It helps to create and distribute content at scale and automating some of the steps in your marketing process can allow you to focus on areas that are more human-reliant – engagement, content creation and lead management.
+It helps to create and distribute content at scale and automating steps in your marketing process enables you to focus on areas that are more human-reliant – engagement, content creation and lead management.

 Image: Sugar Market